 The jack fitted with a safety overload valve, which helps prevent accidents by automatically refusing to lift if the jack has been overloaded with too much weight.

 By having a big sturdy base, this increases the stability so you know you can rely on it plus it’s compliant with all the relevant safety standards.
 It has a lift range of 158 – 308 mm and has an easy height adjustment screw so you can quickly get it into the correct position.

 WheelsNBits 10 Ton Heavy Duty Hydraulic Bottle Jack

 The Wheels N Bit’s car jack is a heavy-duty ten-tonne model which is compliant with all the relevant UK and European safety standards.
 The jack has a minimum height of 230mm and a lifting height of 150mm.

 The jack operates using a two-stage lifting system, you simply lift the screw out of the jacking point and then perform the hydraulic lift.
 The jack is compact, so when it’s not in use, you can discreetly keep it hidden from view in your caravan.

 Made from tough steel, this is a product that’s built to last.
 And with a max lifting weight capacity of up to 10 tons, this makes it suitable for almost all types of caravans, campervans and large motorhomes.

 This Sealey caravan jack is slightly less portable but just as effective.
 The quick Lift trolley jack is manufactured to meet the demands of tough daily and emergency use not just in your garage, but on the road for your caravan.

-The isn’t just for use on the side of the road if you have punctured tyre, but can also be used in your garage when you’re no longer on your caravan trip so it can have all-round use.
+The isn’t just for use on the side of the road if you have punctured tyre, but can also be used in your garage when you’re no longer on your caravan trip.
+An excellent tool to tuck away in the garage.